 5. Click on the red button “Create” at the top of the page.
 Now, you’ve created your Google group.

 Especially if you are considering using Google Groups as a shared inbox, you should know about its limitations.
 After all, the decision to share your company’s inbox must be well-thought-out because there is a lot at stake.

 1. It’s not inside Gmail

 If you like your Gmail inbox, we are sorry to disappoint you.
-As you’ve already seen, you need to have a Google account to access and create your group.
+You need to have a Google account to access and create your group, as you’ve already seen.
 Even so, your shared email won’t be inside Gmail but separated from it.
 A shared inbox inside Gmail may be a better idea to simplify your work.
 It can also help your team with the well-known user experience oo.